The Best Cheap Travel Insurance

 - Length and cost of the trip: The longer the trip, the more likely there is to be a claim, so premiums will be higher.
 Trip cost pertains to cancellation coverage: The more expensive the trip, the more the insurance company is on the hook to reimburse, which also means a higher premium.

-- Coverage limits, options, and deductibles: A policy that caps medical benefits at $100K probably costs more than one that only pays up to $50K, since you’re getting more coverage.
+- Coverage limits and options A policy that caps medical benefits at $100K probably costs more than one that only pays up to $50K, since you’re getting more coverage.
 Likewise, if you add optional coverages for extreme sports, rental cars, or “Cancel for Any Reason,” the premiums rise accordingly.
-Having a lower deductible (the amount you’re required to pay before the insurance kicks in) also means a higher premium, since you’ll have to pay less out of pocket when you make a claim.

 We wanted to find out how different travel insurance premiums could be among providers, so we collected quotes from our four finalists based on four different trip scenarios.